 The second incarnation of the Ku Klux Klan was founded in 1915 in Atlanta, Georgia as America coped with its evolution from a rural agricultural culture to an urban industrial culture and responded to developments such as immigration and prohibition.
 The second Klan’s appeal to PAMs (Protestant Anglo males) was considerable, especially in the South.
 In the 1920s an estimated four to five million PAMs were members (U.S. population in 1920 was 106 million) as the Klan crusaded for “one hundred percent Americanism,” the purification of politics, strict morality, and enforcement of prohibition.
 The Klan, while still stressing white supremacy, moved beyond targeting African Americans to include Catholics, Jews, and foreigners.

-The Fort Worth Klan organized.
-In the 1920s Fort Worth was said to have one of the strongest Klans in the country.
-The Klan had members among Fort Worth civic leaders, city government, and even the police force, local historians say.
+By 1922 the Fort Worth Klan, which had evolved into Klavern (Lodge) 101, was one of the strongest Klans in the country.
+The local Klan had members among civic leaders, city government, clergy, and teachers in addition to police officers, local historians say.
 In 1922 a Klan lecturer said Fort Worth had six thousand Klan members, including “the best men in every walk of life.”
-Clip is from the April 23 Star-Telegram.
+Many Klan members belonged to fraternal organizations such as Moslah Shrine and Knights of Pythias.
+(Fort Worth’s population in 1920 was 106,482.)
+Clip is from the April 23, 1922 Star-Telegram.

 In yet another indication of their openness in the early 1920s, Klan members even attended funerals in their robes (and sang!).